Manual Lymphatic Drainage (MLD)

 The lymphatic system is strongly involved in our bodies' immune response, so when it becomes less effective, eg due to poor diet, injury, infection or sedentary lifestyle, manual encouragement of lymphatic flow can be beneficial in boosting immunity and for the maintenance of good health.

-Treatment is always tailored to the goals of each client, but is usually best (especially in cases involving oedema) delivered several times in the first week in conjunction with excellent self-care (eg gentle exercise and the avoidance of alcohol and salty/processed foods).
+Treatment is always tailored to the goals of each client, but is usually best, especially in cases involving edema (swelling caused by excess fluid) daily in the first week in conjunction with excellent self-care (eg gentle exercise and the avoidance of alcohol and salty/processed foods).
 The course of treatment is then usually extended less frequently over the next few weeks.

 The client relaxes on a massage couch whilst their therapist employs highly accurate, rhythmic, 1mm-deep skin movement techniques over key lymphatic sites across the body.
 The flow of treatment draws lymph along its natural anatomically-directional pathways, clearing blockages and encouraging increased lymphatic flow.
-No massage oil is used.
+No massage oil is used although in some cases a fine (chalk, talc or corn-based) powder may be used to improve the therapist's slide across the skin.